Hypochloremic Alkalosis Medication

 Class Summary

-The major pharmacologic action of acetazolamide is the noncompetitive inhibition of the enzyme carbonic anhydrase.
+The major pharmacologic action of agents in this class is noncompetitive inhibition of the enzyme carbonic anhydrase.
 Carbonic anhydrase is located at the luminal border of cells of the proximal tubule.
 Urine volume increases with enzyme inhibition (proximal tubule reabsorption of water is reduced by approximately one third), which promotes an alkaline pH.
 This results in a subsequent decrease in the excretion of titratable acid and ammonia.
 Increases in urinary excretion of bicarbonate and sodium lead to metabolic acidosis.

 Class Summary